alhanster/ancestral_diversity/README.md

 install.packages("R.utils") <br>
 install.packages("pROC") <br>

+Input: .csv files located in the data folder.
+The .csv files include variables necessary for calculating each intolerance metric.

 # Figures

 Figure1_RVIS.R computes ancestry specific RVIS in gnomAD and UKB.
 Logistic Regression is performed to evaluate how RVIS can be used to determine genes in disease implicated gene lists.
 DeLong test is used to determine whether difference between AUC values are statistically significant. <br>